 To sum up, all of these methods are cost-efficient ways to validate an idea.
 Thanks to them, the product is user-friendly and ready to conquer the market.

 Now, we move on to the process itself.
-How do we build, develop and execute MVPs?
+How to make Minimum Viable Product?
 How to get from an idea to a product?
 The answer is simple – do one step at a time.

 When you come up with a concept, you make a ton of assumptions.
 You’ve got a clear image of your target groups, their needs, and of course, the product itself.
 However, some of the hypotheses may be wrong; it’s normal.
 Did you know that the most common reason for product failure is not complying with potential customers needs?
 Interesting, right?
 It’s that easy!
 So, what you should do next is to get in touch with your target audience, learn about their needs and get them what they want.
 Which bring us to the second step.

-When creating a product, the first thing you do is finding your potential users.
+When creating a Minimum Viable Product, the first thing you do is finding your potential users.
 Then, you try to get to know them as much as possible.
 Learn about their behaviour and likings, habits and patterns.
 It’ll give you an insight into their needs which will help you in fulfilling their needs.

 Once you know the target audience, it’s time to define problems they’re facing.
 Next, select the one that corresponds with the created product and focus on it.
 How is your app going to solve it?
 What’s the concept’s primary value?
 Decide which features are extra and which ones are must-haves.
 The simpler, the better.
 Don’t you agree?